Where can I get money?

 Before you get too excited, please realize that most sources of financing are loans, not grants.
 This means you have to pay this money back with interest.
 Second, in most situations, a business plan needs to be created for your new venture before financial backers will even consider lending you money.
 (This is usually where I get a big moan from my clients.)

 Writing a business plan is not as difficult as you may think.
 A business plan communicates your vision to others in a simple, straightforward manner.
 It briefly describes the five Ws:

 - Why will it be profitable?

 You need to prove to the lender that your business will succeed based on facts and educated assumptions, not wishful thinking.
 This can be achieved by researching the market, establishing a budget, projecting your sales and analyzing the competition and industry trends.
-For a more in-depth discussion of business plans, see Doing Business in Missouri: Business Plan.

 The sources of funding available to a business are: